top of page

 1. Introduction

-It is the investigative nature of Satellite Imagery Analytics that, I suppose, draws enthusiasts to this field - the possibility to extract meaningful insights by processing remotely-sensed data acquired by spaceborne instruments hundreds of kilometers above the earth's surface.
+It is the investigative nature of Satellite Imagery Analytics that, I believe, draws enthusiasts to this field—the ability to extract meaningful insights from remotely sensed data acquired by spaceborne instruments hundreds of kilometres above the Earth’s surface.

-In this post, you will get familiar with a relatively-novel technique of acquiring Earth observation data known as Hyperspectral Imaging (technically, Imaging Spectroscopy) through a workflow demonstration video.
-At the outset, I will cover Remote Sensing fundamentals and the characteristics of the more commonly-used Multispectral and Radar Imaging techniques which will lend itself well to your understanding of where the utility of Hyperspectral Imaging lies.
+In this post, you will get familiar with a relatively novel technique of acquiring Earth Observation data known as Hyperspectral Imaging (technically, Imaging Spectroscopy) through a workflow demonstration video.
+Before that, I will outline some Remote Sensing fundamentals along with the characteristics of the more commonly used Multispectral and Radar imaging techniques.
+These will provide the right foundation for understanding where Hyperspectral Imaging truly shines.

 1. Remote Sensing Background

-Objects, materials and surfaces on earth can be imaged using two ways-
+Objects, materials, and surfaces on Earth can be imaged in two ways:

-2. Actively - by transmitting illumination through a satellite sensor and capturing the backscatter
+2. Actively – by transmitting a signal and capturing the backscatter received by the satellite sensor

 Natural-color Optical image of the Earth's surface.
 Source: gsitechnology.com